ploynawapan/ploynawapan.github.io/_pages/cv.md

 Talks
 ------
-* Mar 2024: Holomorphic quantum unique ergodicity & weak subconvexity for $L$-functions, IL, USA
+* Mar 2024: UIUC Number Theory Seminar, Department of Mathematics, UIUC, IL, USA
-  * UIUC Number Theory Seminar, Department of Mathematics, UIUC
+  * _Holomorphic quantum unique ergodicity & weak subconvexity for $L$-functions_

-* Mar 2024, Nov 2023: Introduction to Holomorphic quantum unique ergodicity, IL, USA
+* Mar 2024 & Nov 2023: UIUC Graduate Number Theory Seminar, UIUC, IL, USA
-  * UIUC Graduate Number Theory Seminar, UIUC
+  * _Introduction to Holomorphic quantum unique ergodicity_

-* Jul 2022: Walking to Infinity on the Fibonacci Sequence, Remote
+* Jul 2022: The 20th International Conference on Fibonacci Numbers and Their Applications, University of Sarajevo, Bosnia and Herzegovina.
-  * The 20th International Conference on Fibonacci Numbers and Their Applications, University of Sarajevo, Bosnia and Herzegovina.
+  * _Walking to Infinity on the Fibonacci Sequence_ (Remote)

-* May 2021: On the Dirichlet $L$-functions and the $L$-functions of Modular Forms, Remote
+* May 2021: Honors Thesis for The Department of Mathematics, Bowdoin College, ME, USA
-  * Honors Thesis for The Department of Mathematics, Bowdoin College
+  * _On the Dirichlet $L$-functions and the $L$-functions of Modular Forms_ (Remote)

-* Sep 2020: Walking to Infinity Along Some Number Theory Sequences, Remote
+* Sep 2020: The PAlmetto Joint Arithmetic, Modularity, and Analysis Series
-  * The PAlmetto Joint Arithmetic, Modularity, and Analysis Series
+  * _Walking to Infinity Along Some Number Theory Sequences_ (Remote)

-* Oct 2019: An Alternative Approach to Computing  $\beta(2k+1)$, ME, USA
+* Oct 2019: President's Summer Research Symposium, Bowdoin College, ME, USA
-  * President's Summer Research Symposium, Bowdoin College
+  * _An Alternative Approach to Computing  $\beta(2k+1)$_

 ---